 If you have any pre-existing medical conditions or have been hospitalized within the last 6 months, you may need to get medical clearance before you can fly.
 These include:

 - Need for additional oxygen or use of medical equipment on board

-If you have recently experienced any of the above or are about to, please contact your booking agent as soon as possible.
+If you have recently experienced any of the above or are about to, please contact our Customer Service department (if flights were booked by Cunard) or your Travel Advisor as soon as possible.
 Please note that airlines may request to speak with you directly to confirm you are able to travel and that you can provide a fit-to-fly certificate.